You can configure FPGAs to operate in different modes corresponding to

 You can use an HDL-based hardware design flow to develop a pure hardware

 implementation of a DSP system.
-Altera provides a
+Intel provides a

 complete set of FPGA development tools including the